-- 12.1.1 Team Managers (TMs) are allowed to seek clarification with the competition officials / NSGOC during intervals or appropriate times as stated in the sport-specific rules.
-Upon completion of clarification, the match / event shall proceed based on the decision of the competition officials / NSGOC. - 12.1.2 If the clarification were to result in any disruption / interference of the competition, the matter shall be brought to the attention of the NSGOC for follow up action.
+- stopped.
+Upon completion of clarification, the match shall proceed based on the decision of the competition officials / NSGOC. - 12.1.2 If the clarification were to result in any disruption / interference of the competition, the matter shall be brought to the attention of the NSGOC for follow up action.